Deans of Colleges / Directors of Services

 Every year you and your health and safety monitoring team should undertake a College / Service-wide self-audit of your activities and controls.
 Normally this will take the form of completing a checklist and undertaking sample inspections to prove to yourselves that what's being said is actually happening.

 The results of this self-audit should highlight what your College / Service is doing well and what areas require more effort or support.
 A copy of this self-audit should be forwarded to Health and Safety.

 Health and Safety Services will undertake periodic audits of health and safety management systems across the University and of selected Colleges and Departments.
 Such audits may be themed (subject / item specific) of be a formal audit to monitor compliance against University policies and applicable legislation within your College / Department.

-Summary Reports of Health and Safety audits are presented to the University's Health and Safety Committee and are considered in greater detail by the Health and Safety Task Group.
+Summary Reports of Health and Safety audits are presented to the University's Health and Safety Committee and are considered in greater detail by the Health and Safety Emergency Management Task Group.